safzanpirani/gemini-view/architecture.md

     *   It parses the response, sanitizes any HTML content (using `DOMPurify`), renders Markdown (using `marked.js`), and updates the appropriate DOM elements in `index.html` to display the AI's analysis to the user.
     *   Conversation history is updated in `localStorage`.

 This architecture leverages Cloudflare Pages for hosting the static frontend and Cloudflare Workers for a lightweight, serverless backend, providing a scalable and secure way to interact with the powerful Google Gemini API.

+## Limitations

+*   **File Size for PDF/Video (Inline Data):** Current support for PDF and video files relies on sending them as base64 encoded inline data.
+This approach is subject to the request size limits of Cloudflare Workers (e.g., 1MB on the free tier, potentially higher on paid plans but requires configuration) and practical limits for API request sizes.
+Very large PDF or video files might exceed these limits and fail to process.
+Future enhancements could involve integrating the Google Gemini File API for more robust handling of large files, which would require significant changes to the file upload and backend processing logic.
+*   **Video Processing Details:** The Gemini API samples videos at 1 frame per second for visual analysis and processes audio at 1Kbps.
+This might affect the detail captured from fast-moving scenes or complex audio.
+*   **Single Video per Prompt:** For optimal results with video, the Gemini API documentation suggests using only one video per prompt request.
+The current UI allows multiple file uploads, but users should be mindful of this when including videos.